sendwithus/jobs/lead-engineer-frontend.md

 * Be challenged and rewarded as you lead all aspects of frontend development.
 * Rapid professional growth.
 * Work with an amazing team of like minded professionals/nerds.
-* Take part in annual company retreat (Whistler Party June 2015!).
+* Take part in our annual company retreat (Whistler Party June 2015!).
 * Work hand-in-hand with our clients to solve real problems, create powerful features, and build beautiful UI.